webpack/webpack.js.org/content/api/node.md

 ## Compiler Instance

-If you don’t pass the `webpack` runner function a callback, it will return a Webpack `Compiler` intance.
-This instance can be used to manually trigger the Webpack runner or have it build and watch for changes.
+If you don’t pass the `webpack` runner function a callback, it will return a webpack `Compiler` intance.
+This instance can be used to manually trigger the webpack runner or have it build and watch for changes.
 Much like the [CLI](/api/cli/) Api.
 The `Compiler` intance provides the following methods:

 * `.run(callback)`
 * `.watch(watchOptions, handler)`